bburky/NAS/docs/index.md

 Instead I connected the fan's power directly to the 5V line.
 Do note that this doesn't work with all computer fans, not all will start with significantly reduced voltage.
 It seemed to work fine with this specific fan though.
 Supposedly, another option is to to run the fan at 7V by leaving the fan connected to 12V and connecting it's ground pin to the 5V line, but I didn't try it.

-With the fan running very slowly at 5V, the HDD temperatures measured with SMART stay at a steady 44°C which I decided was acceptable.
+With the fan running very slowly at 5V, the HDD temperatures measured with SMART gets no higher than 44°C which I decided was acceptable.

 Following traces by eye and verifying with a multimeter I found a 5V pin on the right side of the board to run the fan from.
 I clipped the center power pin from the fan connector and removed it completely so I could run a new wire into the connector through the old hole.